Kav1770/cse15l-lab-reports/labReport2.md

 The following is the error message of after the method failed the test.
 This is the symptom of the bug.
 ![Image](https://user-images.githubusercontent.com/126924884/233515822-441cac35-9551-492e-a106-696aba97d145.png)

-The bug is caused by the fact that arr and newArray are switched and newArray should be returned.
+The bug is caused by the fact that **arr and newArray are switched and newArray should be returned**.
 This bug caused the newly-created array(newArray) to copy its values into arr in reversed order, thus causing arr to have a list of 0s.
-This can be fixed by switching newArray and arr such that arr is copying its values in reversed order into newArray and newArray is returned.
+This can be fixed by **switching newArray and arr** such that arr is copying its values in reversed order into newArray and making sure that **newArray is returned**.
 The following code block demonstrates this:

 ```